voodoo/voodoo/README.md

 - See my [resume](https://voodoo.github.io/resume)
 - [Cover letter](https://github.com/voodoo/voodoo.github.io/wiki/Cover-letter)

-Ruby on Rails is my weapon of choice, though lately I've been spending a lot of time with AI, AI prompts and Static site generators.
+Ruby on Rails is my tool of choice, though lately I've been spending a lot of time with AI, AI prompts and Static site generators.

 ## Things I like